storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-evcore-free-dependencies` via npm.
-- A recent version of the Cordova CLI (such as _`6.4.0` or `6.5.0`_) is recommended.
+- A recent version of the Cordova CLI (such as `6.5.0`) is recommended.
 Possible issues with older Cordova versions include:
   - Cordova CLI older than `6.4.0` include an old version of cordova-ios that requires an extra `cordova prepare` step;
   - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is *not* supported since they do not honor the `before_plugin_install` hook.
 These are supported by: [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free)